The NCH Admissions Team prefers to look at you as an individual and at your potential to thrive at the College.

-Normally, an upper second-class honours undergraduate degree (or equivalent) in History or a related subject.
-We are happy to consider applicants who have been out of education for a while, and who have equivalent professional experience.
+Offers are normally made to applicants holding an upper second-class honours undergraduate degree (or equivalent).
+Each applicant will be assessed on an individual basis, and we are happy to consider applicants who have been out of education for a while, who have equivalent professional experience etc.

 Months of entry